Understanding the financial aspects of OCS is important to a successful experience.

 Program CostsGrinnell tuition is charged in place of the program tuition when it is equal or less than Grinnell tuition.
 When program tuition exceeds Grinnell tuition, the program's tuition will replace Grinnell tuition.
-Some total program costs vary due to fluctuations in exchange rates and are subject to change without notice.
-Non-tuition costs, such as room and board charged by the program, will appear on your student account in addition to the tuition charge.
+Non-tuition costs billed by the program, such as room and board, will appear on your student account.

-Specific program costs can be found on program websites and vary in what is included.
-Some will include group airfare, books, local travel expenses health insurance, and other expenses.
-Investigate costs and budget for personal expenses such as a passport, potential visa, immunizations, cell phones, toiletries or additional travel.
-You are encouraged to compare program costs when choosing a program to meet your financial considerations as well as your academic goals.
+Specific costs can be found on program websites and estimates are often provided for additional expenses such as airfare, books, ground transportation, health insurance, passport, potential visa fees, immunizations, cell phones, toiletries or personal travel.
+You are encouraged to compare program costs when choosing a program to address financial considerations as well as your academic goals.

 - Grinnell tuition or program tuition (whichever is greater)

 - Grinnell's administrative fee of $350 for an off-campus study semester